 Locate the will, if the deceased left one.
 The will tells you who’s named as executor.

 The will may be in the deceased’s home, in a safety deposit box, or at the office of the lawyer or notary public who drafted the will.

-- If the deceased’s home is not occupied, make sure the home is secured, appliances turned off, and any pets are looked after.
+- If no one is living in the deceased’s home, make sure it’s secured.
+Turn appliances off.
+Make sure any pets are looked after.
 If the home is to remain vacant, tell the police.